shoprunback/go-raph/README.md

 You can compute shortest paths with a `Query` instance.
 If no path exists, `cost` will be `-1`.

-Queries are expressed in JSON format:
+Queries are expressed in JSON format
 - `from` origin vertex ID
 - `to` destination vertex ID
 - `constraint`